derlucas/esp32_cubes/gateway_firmware/README.md

     Payload = 5 Bytes (ADDR,FADETIME,RED,GREEN,BLUE)

-##### Blackout:
+#### Blackout:

 This will blackout all lights immediately.
 The lights will store their last set color for restore.
-This function internally uses the Broadcast Address (0xff).
+This function internally uses the Broadcast Address (0xff) to send the command at the same time to all lights.

 Send one Char/Byte (uint8_t) Payload, where